AbdullahMushtaq78/MultiAgentLLMs/README.md

 ## Dataset: [PERSUADE 2.0](https://github.com/scrosseye/persuade_corpus_2.0)

-Dataset on essay from an essay writing competition to collect the dataset for NLP-related tasks.
+Dataset on the essay from an essay writing competition to collect the dataset for NLP-related tasks.
 Contains over 25K+ essays divided into train and test sections.
 Complete annotated essay with holistic essay score as ground truth by actual instructors.
 ### Data in the Dataset
 - essay_id
 - competition_set (train/test)